SabineEmden/learning-tracker/README.md

 *Coming Soon*

 Design and implement a responsive website for a minimum of three platforms while adhering to validation and accessibility standards.
-Course project: Web Design for Everybody Capstone.

-Skills used: HTML, CSS, JavaScript, Bootstrap, Responsive Design
+Skills used: HTML, CSS, JavaScript, Bootstrap, Responsive Design, Web Accessibility

+Course project: Web Design for Everybody Capstone

 ### Memory Game

 *Coming Soon*

 Turn tiles in a grid, no more than two at a time, to reveal pictures and find matching pairs.
-Independent project.

 Skills used: HTML, CSS, JavaScript, Bootstrap, Responsive Design

+Independent project

 ## Course Work